-- 1. Defendant Pathways Community Services LLC ("DEFENDANT") is a corporation that at all relevant times mentioned herein conducted and continues to conduct substantial business in the state of California. - 2.
-DEFENDANT provides behavioral and mental health services via home and community-based human operations.
-Founded in 1997, DEFENDANT specializes in case management to children, adolescents and adults with behavioral and medical health needs. - 3.
-PLAINTIFF has been employed by DEFENDANT since August of 2018 and has been at all times classified by DEFENDANT as a non-exempt employee, paid on an hourly basis, and entitled to the legally required meal and rest periods and payment of minimum and overtime wages due for all time worked. - 4.
+- 1. Defendant T.R.L.
+Systems, Incorporated is a corporation that at all relevant times mentioned herein conducted and continues to conduct substantial business in the state of California. - 2.
+DEFENDANT is a security solutions provider.
+DEFENDANT offers security services to its clients in the commercial, healthcare, education, industrial, hospitality, government, and transportation fields.
+DEFENDANT was founded in 1981. - 3.
+PLAINTIFF was employed by DEFENDANT from September of 2017 to December of 2018 as and was at all times classified by DEFENDANT as a non-exempt employee, paid on an hourly basis, and entitled to the legally required meal and rest periods and payment of minimum and overtime wages due for all time worked. - 4.
 PLAINTIFF brings this Class Action on behalf of himself and a California class, defined as all individuals who are or previously were employed by DEFENDANT in California and classified as non-exempt employees (the "CALIFORNIA CLASS") at any time during the period beginning four (4) years prior to the filing of this Complaint and ending on the date as determined by the Court (the "CALIFORNIA CLASS PERIOD").
 The amount in controversy for the aggregate claim of CALIFORNIA CLASS Members is under five million dollars (\$5,000,000.00). - 5.
 PLAINTIFF brings this Class Action on behalf of himself and a CALIFORNIA CLASS in order to fully compensate the CALIFORNIA CLASS for their losses incurred during the CALIFORNIA CLASS PERIOD caused by DEFENDANT's uniform policy and practice which failed to lawfully compensate these employees.
-DEFENDANT's uniform policy and practice alleged herein is an unlawful, unfair and deceptive business practice whereby DEFENDANT retained and continues to retain wages due PLAINTIFF and the other members of the CALIFORNIA CLASS.
+DEFENDANT's uniform policy and practice alleged herein was an unlawful, unfair and deceptive business practice whereby DEFENDANT retained and continues to retain wages due PLAINTIFF and the other members of the CALIFORNIA CLASS.
 PLAINTIFF and the other members of the CALIFORNIA CLASS seek an injunction enjoining such conduct by DEFENDANT in the future, relief for the named PLAINTIFF and the other members of the CALIFORNIA CLASS who have been economically injured by DEFENDANT's past and current unlawful conduct, and all other appropriate legal and equitable relief.